CSWebSolutions/Blackjack/README.md

 ### Alternative Code & To-Dos

-I wrote an additional input section, which I removed after reviewing the requirements, to get a player name.
-Since the requiremetns asked for a "HTTP service", I felt this did not meet these requirements.
+I wrote an additional input section to get a player name.
+Since the requiremetns asked for a "HTTP service", I felt this did not meet these requirements, so I removed it.

 ```Javascript
 const prompt = require('prompt');